ascoderu/lokole/README.rst

-The project uses Sendgrid, so to emulate a full production environment, follow these `Sendgrid setup instructions <https://sendgrid.com/free/>`_ to create a free account and take note of you API key for sending emails.
+The project uses Sendgrid, so to emulate a full production environment, follow these `Sendgrid setup instructions <https://sendgrid.com/free/>`_ to create a free account, authenticate your domain, and create an API key with at least Inbound Parse and Mail Send permissions.

+The project uses Cloudflare to automate DNS management whenever new Lokole clients are set up.
+Create an account, set your domain to be managed by Cloudflare and look up the `Cloudflare Global API Key <https://dash.cloudflare.com/profile/api-tokens>`_.

 The project also makes use of a number of Azure services such as Blobs, Tables, Queues, Application Insights, and so forth.
 To set up all the